Fantastic4Project3308/PetRescue/WebsiteDesign/MockUp/PAGE_TESTING.md

 * Picture for logo

 ### Link destination for the page
-* Company logo and banner
+* Company logo and banner:
 When a user clicks on this banner on any page, it will link back to the homepage.

-* Dog button
+* Dog button:
 When a user clicks on the dog button, it will link to the dog page.

-* Cat button
+* Cat button:
 When a user clicks on the cat button, it will link to the cat page.

-* About Us button
+* About Us button:
 When a user clicks on the About Us, it will link to the company profile page.

 ### List of tests for verifying the rendering of the page
-* Company logo and banner
+* Company logo and banner:
 Clicking on the logo should return the user to the home page.
 If the user is already on the home page, nothing will happen.

-* Dog button
+* Dog button:
 Clicking on the dog button should route the user to the dog page which shows the available dogs.

-* Cat button
+* Cat button:
 Clicking on the cat button should route the user to the dog page which shows the available cats.

-* About Us button
+* About Us button:
 Clicking on the About Us button should route the user to the company profile page.

 _______________________________________________________________________